How to Handle Credit Card Payments Like a Boss

 3. Pay on the same day every month

 If you pay late, you may be incurring costly late fees.
-And of course, your credit will suffer if you get into the habit of making late payments.
+And of course, your credit score could be impacted by late payments.
 But if this does happen accidentally, you may be able to contact your card issuer and ask to have any late charges waived as a courtesy.

 4. Pay More than the Minimum Payment